ashishpanchal33/ashishpanchal33.github.io/_pages/cv.md

 * Probability - The Science of Uncertainty and Data (2020) – MITx on Edx
 * Fundamentals of Statistics (2020) – MITx on Edx
 * Data Analysis in Social Science(2020) – MITx on Edx
-* Machine Learning with Python-From Linear Models to Deep Learning (2020) – MITx on Edx
+* Machine Learning with Python-From Linear Models to Deep Learning (2020) – MITx on Edx (MIT 18.650)